TritonDataCenter/rfd/rfd/0013/README.md

 - We still need to reconcile what happens when user has the permission to ListMachines in CloudAPI but not the equivalent in Docker API (and vice versa).
-Further decision has to be made as part of this project to ensure we do not leave behind such segregated and confusing behavior.
+Further decision has to be made as part of this project to ensure we do not leave behind two islands of permissions which would result in more segregated and confusing behavior.

 ## Other Considerations